ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ## Contributing

-Contributions, bug reports, feature requests, testing notes, and documentation improvements are welcome.
+Contributions are welcome.
+This includes bug reports, feature requests, new ideas, testing notes, documentation improvements, and code changes.

-Before contributing code, please read `CONTRIBUTING.md`.
+Before contributing, please read [`CONTRIBUTING.md`](CONTRIBUTING.md) so you understand the project rules, contribution terms, review process, and licensing expectations.